 This project was made with burlap ribbon from BurlapFabric.com.
 It is probably the best quality burlap ribbon I’ve ever used.
 It doesn’t shred or fall apart, and I love that it comes in gorgeous colors.
 This post contains affiliate links.

 Years ago I saw this lovely pumpkin wall hanging made of swirls of mesh ribbon.
 I think it’s been going around Pinterest forever.
 One of my neighbors even made that pumpkin.
-I thought it was gorgeous, but it inspired me to use burlap ribbon and make my own version as a Christmas Tree.
+It’s gorgeous, but it inspired me to use burlap ribbon and make my own version as a Christmas Tree.

-I thought it would be lovely to hang on the front door instead of a typical Christmas wreath.
-I love the homespun look that burlap gives.
+I love the homespun look that burlap gives, and I thought it would be lovely to hang on the front door instead of a typical Christmas wreath.

 DIY Burlap Christmas Tree Wall Hanging